-I thought I would have to forego my yearly visit to the mountains due to the arrival of our second child in February, but after a trip to the pub.
-Where the best plans are made!
-We managed to sneak in a last minute trip at the very end of the season.
+I thought I would have to forego my yearly visit to the mountains due to the arrival of our second child in February.
+But we managed to sneak in a last minute trip at the very end of the season.
 Choosing the beautiful village of Civetta in the Italian Dolomites.
 Hastily arranged flights from Bristol and accommodation sorted with a friend at the lovely Residence Panorama in Zoldo Alto we were sorted.
-Except for the small task of packing for a three year old and a 7 week old baby – how much stuff!).
+Except for the small task of packing for a three year old and a 7 week old baby – how much stuff!

-From Zoldo Alto you have direct access via a bubble to the Civetta ski area, which is part of the Dolomiti Superski, though not directly linked.
-It is a pretty low mountain, hence the early April closing date, but as with across the Dolomites, the snow making capabilities are excellent and despite the disappointing season (the worst many locals could remember) there was still well over half of the lifts and slopes open.
+From Zoldo Alto you have direct access via a bubble to the Civetta ski area, which is part of the Dolomiti Superski.
+It is a pretty low mountain, hence the early April closing date, but as with across the Dolomites, the snow making capabilities are excellent.
+Despite the disappointing season (the worst many locals could remember) there was still well over half of the lifts and slopes open.

 The second day we headed over to Alleghe, about a 45 minute drive around the mountain.
-There was even less snow in Alleghe and none of the village runs were open so it was a trip on two bubbles to reach the snow.
+There was even less snow in Alleghe.
+None of the village runs were open so it was a trip on two bubbles to reach the snow.
 We set up camp in another bar (inside this time as it was cloudy and pretty chilly) and again took it in turns to look after the kids.
-I found the pistes over in Alleghe a bit short, though the red (no.29) was a nice run down to Selva di Cadore.
+I found the pistes over in Alleghe a bit short.
+Though the red (no.29) was a nice run down to Selva di Cadore.
 The light was also a little flat which made it a bit more challenging.
 The highlight of the day was seeing two guys skiing as gingerbread men!

-I wasn’t sure going with two young children was going to be worth the effort, but thanks to the group we went with (my sister and close friends who were amazing helping out with the kids) we all had a brilliant time and it was a much needed break.
+I wasn’t sure going with two young children was going to be worth the effort.
+Thanks to the group we went with (my sister and close friends who were amazing helping out with the kids) we all had a brilliant time.
+It was a much needed break.

 Time to start planning next years adventure…